Content Creators

 • A VideoPlayer component to control the state of the video.

-It’s also ideal to play videos on Basic (unlit) materials, to reduce the performance load.
+It’s also ideal to play videos on Basic (unlit) materials, to reduce the performance load, as is the case on all of the example snippets below.

 Show a video #